-In addition, Enterprise is working with the Arbor Day Foundation and the United States Forest Service to plant 1 million trees throughout the United States, Canada and the United Kingdom as part of the Enterprise 50 Million Tree Pledge.
-Supported by a $50-million commitment from Enterprise, the private/public/nonprofit partnership already has resulted in nearly 8 million trees being planted in areas suffering damage from wildfires and other natural disasters (an interactive map of the plantings is available online).
+In addition, Enterprise is working with the Arbor Day Foundation and the United States Forest Service to plant 1 million trees throughout the United States, Canada and European locations as part of the Enterprise 50 Million Tree Pledge.
+Supported by a $50-million commitment from Enterprise, the private/public/nonprofit partnership already has resulted in nearly 10 million trees being planted in areas suffering damage from wildfires and other natural disasters (an interactive map of the plantings is available online).

 Transportation Value Chain

-And this year, the Wharton Initiative for Environmental Global Leadership (IGEL) published a special report titled “Next Stop, Innovation: What’s Ahead for Urban Mobility?”
-Enterprise Holdings sponsored this IGEL report because we not only operate the largest fleet in the world (more than one million passenger vehicles), but also 6,200 neighborhood and airport rental locations located within 15 miles of 90 percent of the U.S. population.
+In 2013, the Wharton Initiative for Environmental Global Leadership (IGEL) published a special report titled “Next Stop, Innovation: What’s Ahead for Urban Mobility?”
+Enterprise Holdings sponsored this IGEL report because we not only operate the largest fleet in the world, but also more than 6,100 neighborhood and airport rental locations located within 15 miles of 90 percent of the U.S. population.

 Enterprise Holdings participated in a 2014 SXSW Eco panel discussion on the role that public and private transportation providers play in meeting demands for sustainable mobility in urban markets.
 This conversation – which included a researcher from the University of California-Berkeley Transportation Sustainability Research Center, a peer-to-peer car sharing advocate and a well-known automotive reporter – focused on how to best provide access to more local, sustainable transportation options.